BalanceFrom Bike Trainer Review

 Our Analysis and Test Results

-This trainer is very similar to the FDW Bike Trainer.
-The chief difference is that this one didn't have any failures, whereas the FDW had an issue with the axle locking mechanism that took a lot of finagling to fix.
-The BalanceFrom is basically plug and play out of the box after you bolt in the resistance unit.
-It's a really stripped down trainer, but you get some semblance of resistance with the adjustable magnetic level, which you'll affix to your handlebars.
-It's not pretty, but it keeps the trainer really affordable and gives you just a little more range.
+The BalanceFrom Bike Trainer is a standard trainer without bells or whistles.
+You can plug and play out of the box after you bolt on the resistance unit.
+It's a stripped-down trainer, but you get some semblance of resistance with the adjustable magnetic level, which you'll affix to your handlebars.
+It's not pretty, but it keeps the trainer affordable and gives you more range.

 Connectivity and Power Accuracy

 The fundamental setback inherent to all magnetic trainers is power.
 We were a little grumpy that we couldn't find a good power curve for this trainer, but it's a magnetic trainer, so it's a linear curve.
-That means that for each resistance level you apply on your shifter, you are increasing the power required to turn the pedal proportionately.
-As an example, if level 1 requires 100 watts to go 20 mph, then level 5 requires 500 watts to go 20 mph.
+That means that for each resistance level, you apply on your shifter, you increase the power required to turn the pedal proportionately.
+For example, if level 1 requires 100 watts to go 20 mph, then level 5 requires 500 watts to go 20 mph.
 In contrast, a fluid trainer will always get you about 14 mph at 100 watts and about 30 mph at 500 watts.
-All this is to say that the BalanceFrom doesn't reproduce the feeling of riding outside nearly as well as more advanced trainers.
+Overall, the BalanceFrom doesn't reproduce the feeling of riding outside nearly as well as more advanced trainers.

-Consistent with our expectations for this sort of trainer, the BalanceFrom felt, well, mechanical.
-It's a magnetic tire drive trainer, meaning that the resistance doesn't have that nice natural feel you get with the fluid trainers and smart electronic trainers that can simulate road inertia a little better.
+Consistent with our expectations for this sort of trainer, the BalanceFrom felt mechanical.
+It's a magnetic tire drive trainer, meaning that the resistance doesn't have that nice natural feel you get with the fluid and smart electronic trainers that can simulate road inertia better.
 That's also to do with the large, heavy flywheels, which you won't find on this unit, whose total weight is just 19 pounds.
 For comparison, high-end smart trainers can weigh as much as 50 pounds.
 This model provides enough to get you spinning, but don't expect to be transported to the Pyrenees.

 This is a really simple magnetic resistance trainer.
-There's a cable that's used to adjust resistance up or down, but it's rough.
-You're not going to get the same ride as a fancy trainer, but it does work.
+A cable is used to adjust resistance up or down, but it's rough.
+You're not going to get the same ride as a smart trainer, but it does work.
 The thing we liked about it is also its biggest pitfall—its simplicity.
-There's not much that goes into adjustment, so you don't need to waste time tinkering and adjusting and calibrating.
-Just tighten down the skewer clamps and tighten the resistance unit's bolt, so the tires don't slide, then you're free to adjust resistance with the cable.
+Not much goes into adjustment, so you don't need to waste time tinkering and adjusting, and calibrating.
+Just tighten down the skewer clamps and tighten the resistance unit's bolt so the tires don't slide, then you're free to adjust resistance with the cable.